Beat This Summer Tour

 The Beat This Summer Tour was the eighth headlining tour from American Country music singer Brad Paisley.
 The tour was in support of his ninth studio album, Wheelhouse (2013) and was presented by Cracker Barrel.
-Paisley's tour began on May 9, 2013, in Maryland Heights, Missouri and will end on March 16, 2014, in London, England.
+Paisley's tour began on May 9, 2013, in Maryland Heights, Missouri, and ended on March 16, 2014, in London, England.

 Background

 The tour was first announced on February 27, 2013.
 Paisley teamed up with Live Beyond and one dollar from every ticket sale went to the nonprofit organization.
 In November 2013 additional U.S. dates were announced for early 2014.
 This leg of the tour is called the Beat This Winter Tour.